PlantandFoodResearch/sandpit/git_branch.md

-#Adding branch to repo
+## Adding branch to repo

-git checkout -b tutorial2
+git checkout -tb tutorial2

-this creates and moves to the nw branch
+this creates tracks, and moves to the new branch